 - Creating website’s statistics and flow statistics between different websites

-Below one can find links to sources showing how to set the conditions of storage and gaining access to cookies already stored in user’s device for the most popular internet browsers.
+Below one can find links to sources showing how to set the conditions of storage and gaining access to cookies already stored in the user’s device for the most popular internet browsers.

 - Internet Explorer

-Due to vast number of technological solutions it is not possible to publish clear guidelines how to set the conditions of storage and gaining access to cookies using settings of all available devices and software installed on them.
-However, in most cases, select "Tools" or "Settings" and there find the section that corresponds to the configuration settings for cookies or for the management of privacy.
+Due to a vast number of technological solutions, it is not possible to publish clear guidelines on how to set the conditions of storage and gaining access to cookies using settings of all available devices and software installed on them.
+However, in most cases, select “Tools” or “Settings” and there find the section that corresponds to the configuration settings for cookies or for the management of privacy.
 Detailed information is usually provided by the manufacturer of the device or browser in a manual or on their website

 Where we store your personal data

 All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Uses made of the information